Logo Voyage

 SRT

-SR operates their high-speed SRT services from Suseo station in southeastern Seoul.
+SR operates their high-speed SRT (for Super Rapid Train) services from Suseo station in southeastern Seoul.
 It serves the same route as the Gyeongbu and Honam KTX after Cheonan-asan.
 It uses separate booking system and app, but has same KTX-Sancheon train and its offline tickets can be bought from the Korail counters, just like the regular KTX.
 It is around 10% cheaper and can be more convenient if you're travelling to the Gangnam district or elsewhere in eastern Seoul.
 Most of the services by Korail such as the Korail pass will not be applied.
 SRT has a slightly sparser schedule than Korail with fewer departures.

 Lines in service